 - Sort and select cranberries for firmness.

-- Wrap wire around the top of the wreath form to create a small hanging loop.
+- If making your own hanging loop: Wrap wire around the top of the wreath form.

 - Using needle-nose pliers, attach the cranberries on the inside edge of the wreath first in even rows.
 Place the cranberries very close together so that the form does not show through.